Technologies in Emergency Care - TEC Vancouver Conference 2019

 Speakers & Content

-We are excited to present a showcase of select speakers & panelists for TEC Vancouver 2019.
-Click below to see their biographies and talk information, and check back soon for new information.
-More speakers & panelists will be announced closer to the conference.
+We are excited to present the speakers & panelists for TEC Vancouver 2019.
+Click below to see their biographies and the details of the talks.
+A detailed schedule is available in the conference agenda.

 Dr. Shez Partovi, MD